jesuscabrera/game-ironhack-project-1/README.md

 # game-ironhack-project-1
-repository for the first ironhack bootcamp project - create a game -
+repository for the first project of the Ironhack webdevelopment bootcamp - create a game -